Park Location: 4000 Mount Vernon Avenue (map)

 Park Area: 18.91 acres

-Park Features: Athletic fields and running track
+Park Features: Athletic fields (one synthetic turf rectangular) and running track

 The Hammond upper field is located at the intersection of Seminary Road and Pickett Street.
 The Hammond School and Facility is named in honor of Francis C. Hammond a Navy Corpsman and Congressional Medal of Honor recipient who was killed in action in the Korean War.
 The Upper field includes a quarter mile asphalt track and soccer field.